CyCoreSystems/dispatchers/README.md

     port are optional.
 If not specified, namespace is `default` or the value of `POD_NAMESPACE` and port is
     `5060`.
+  * `-static <index>=<host>[:port][,<host>[:port]]...`- Specifies a static
+    dispatcher set.
+This is usually used to define a dispatcher set composed on external resources, such as an external trunk.
+Multiple host:port pairs may be passed for multiple contacts in the same dispatcher set.
+The option may be declared any number of times for defining any number of unique dispatcher sets.
+If not specified, the port will be assigned as `5060`.

 For simple systems where the monitored services are in the same namespace as `dispatchers`, you can set the `POD_NAMESPACE` environment variable to